 There are a lot of design features that are deliberately similar to the Stinger which are all very welcome.
 I particularly like how the front side-air vents look in contrast to the rest of the well-designed dashboard.
 The unique exterior bodywork includes a fully functional dual exhaust system with a refreshingly good soundtrack and tasteful rear spoiler.
 The projector front fog lamps are halogen but the rest of the lighting are LED which is fantastic.
 The abundant red piping and stitching contrast very well against the sea of black leather and padded plastics.
-I am glad to see that a mechanical rear e-brake is still used as well which is appropriate for this genuinely enthusiastic sporty compact sedan.
-That plus the ability to disable the nanny systems combined with the overachieving drivetrain and accurate steering makes the Forte GT an authentic driver’s car.
-The Forte GT also uses an inch larger front disc brakes at 12-inches compared to its siblings but shares the same rear disc size of 10.3-inches with the EX (the LX uses drum rear brakes).
+The ability to disable the nanny systems combined with the overachieving drivetrain and accurate steering makes the Forte GT an authentic driver’s car.

 |Cylinder Head||dohc 16V|